ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 - 24-pin socket for 2K SRAM (2016) *or* 28-pin socket for 32K SRAM (62256)
 - 8x2K RAM (ideally 2016 desoldered from the board) *or* 8x32K SRAM (62256)

 In any case you need to remove or desolder the original 2K chip (U19) and replace it by a 24-pin socket.
-PCB is meant to be equipped with round pins and be plugged into that socket.
+PCB is meant to be equipped with round pins and plugged into that socket.
 We also need some signals from the board, so additional wires will be needed.

 Start assembly by soldering in two rows of 24 round pins that will be used to plug in PCB to the C128/D/DCR mainboard.